Bulat-Ziganshin/FastECC/README.md

-Typical Reed-Solomon encoding computes coefficients of this unique polynomial (so-called [polynomial interpolation]), evaluates the polynomial at M another fixed points (the `polynomial evaluation`) and outputs these M words as the resulting ECC data.
+Typical Reed-Solomon encoding computes coefficients of this unique polynomial (so-called [polynomial interpolation]), evaluates the polynomial at M another fixed points (the `polynomial evaluation`) and outputs these M words as the resulting parity data.

-At the decoding stage, we may receive any subset of N values out of those N source words and M computed ECC words.
+At the decoding stage, we may receive any subset of N values out of those N source data words and M computed parity words.
 But since they all belong to the original length-N polynomial, we may recover this polynomial from N known points and then compute its values at other points, in particular those N points assigned to original data, thus restoring them.